microsoft/MicroHack/03-Azure/01-03-Infrastructure/05_Azure_VMware_Solution/Challenges/01-NSX-DHCP.md

 In this challenge, you will perform the following tasks:

-1. Use NSX-T DHCP server
+1. Create a DHCP server
+2. Check the DHCP configuration in NSX-T

 As a part of this challenge you are expected to <u>log on to the AVS Private cloud within Azure Portal</u> assigned to your team and to deploy a DHCP server, such that we can provide dynamic IPs to VMs when they need.